synedra/katacoda-scenarios/node-stargate/step1.md

 The `ASTRA` service is available at url [https://astra.datastax.com](https://dtsx.io/workshop). `ASTRA` is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster. `Astra` offers $25 credit/month and requires no credit card to setup.
 That $25 gives you a lot of storage space and transactions, and you have no worries of being accidentally charged.

 ### ✅ Step 1a.
-Use the dialogs to create and account and/or sign in
+Use the dialogs to create an account and/or sign in
 You can use your `Github`, `Google` accounts or register with an `email`.

 Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character